 You only need a few simple ingredients to make fantastic roasted potato wedges:

-- Olive oil: it is healthier than any other oil, especially when it comes to cooking and baking.
+- Olive oil: olive oil is our favorite, especially when it comes to cooking and baking.

 - Seasoning: your choice; I use salt and pepper, paprika, garlic powder, onion powder, dried rosemary, and fresh parsley.